rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 rapyuta.io creates an accessible public IP address for externally exposed network endpoints.
 Hence, you can view the Fully Qualified Domain Name (FQDN) of endpoints on the details page of deployments.

 {{% notice info %}}
-rapyuta.io injects network endpoints as environment variables during the deployment binding phase.
+rapyuta.io injects network endpoints as environment variables during the deployment and deployment binding phases.
 Refer to the section on [Link Injection](/developer-guide/manage-software-cycle/communication-topologies/std-comms/) for more details.
 {{% /notice %}}